Pete Hanna, Chair of Governors

 Lesley Reith, Vice Chair of Governors

-I have lived in Essendon with my family for thirteen years and have now been a governor of Essendon School for eight years and was chair of governors for the last six years.
+I have lived in Essendon with my family for fourteen years and have now been a governor of Essendon School for nine years and was chair of governors for the last six years.

 I studied engineering at university and worked in the engineering industry for the first four years of my career before taking those skills into The City where I worked for The Stock Exchange building their first generation trading systems and databases.
 When my children were growing up, I retrained as a teacher and have taught physics at different secondary schools across Hertfordshire since qualifying.
 I am now retired from teaching and devote my time to our family businesses, my role at Essendon School, village life and travelling.